CGI Security Documentation

 --with-require-redirect-url

-require that REDIRECT_URL be set in calling environment
+Require that REDIRECT_URL be set in the calling environment.

 --with-chroot=PATH